-Dr. Kalant and Dr. Pink strongly recommend seeking conservative treatment for your TMJ Disorder prior to a surgical consultation at our office.
+Dr. Kalant, Dr. Pink & Dr. Garrett strongly recommend seeking conservative treatment for your TMJ Disorder prior to a surgical consultation at our office.
 Our doctors have many professionals whom they recommend for conservative, self-care treatment options (listed below).
 Once you’ve participated in conservative, self-care treatment for your TMJ Disorder you may be a surgical candidate for TMJ Surgery, if these treatments have been unsuccessful.
 Dr. Kalant or Dr. Pink will be able to determine a surgical plan after an initial consultation for TMJ Surgery at our office.
 It is important to note that treatment always works best with self-care combined with professional care and may take months to see results before surgical intervention.

 Self-care treatments can often be effective, which include: